Are you familiar with programming, but know absolutely nothing about quantum mechanics?

 In the case where a quantum gate operates on a subset of the total number of entangled qubits, the Kronecker product can again be used to expand the quantum gate matrix with a 2 by 2 identity matrix per qubit.
 This allows quantum computers to execute some programs significantly faster on average than what is possible on classical computers, since the execution time to apply a specific quantum gate instruction is constant.

-For example, here is a 2-qubit quantum gate that reverses the second qubit's output probabilities only if the first qubit would return 1, but applied on a 3-qubit quantum state that always returns 100 to make it always return 110 instead:
+For example, here is a 2-qubit quantum gate that reverses the least significant qubit's output only if the most significant qubit would return 1.
+It is expanded as a 3-qubit operator in a way that applies the gate on the two most significant qubits.
+It is then applied on a quantum state that always returns 100 to make it always return 110 instead:

 Note that a quantum gate's matrix may require a change of basis (through standard linear algebra) if the order of qubits we want to operate on do not match those of the quantum state.
 This also applies for expanded quantum gate matrices.